-With so many children and adults battling the bulge, many people want to blame someone or something.
+With so many of us dealing with weight problems, many people want to blame someone or something.
 But is there one food that is more of a culprit than the others?

-Some think that the popular sweetener, high fructose corn syrup is to blame.
-And with so many conflicting reports out there about the dangers of consuming too much of the sweet additive, it’s hard to know whether it’s safe or not.
+Some people blame high fructose corn syrup (HFCS), a popular artificial sweetener made from corn starch.
+With so many conflicting reports about the dangers of consuming too much of the sweet additive, it’s hard to know whether it’s safe.

-“There’s a lot of popular press out there that says that high fructose corn syrup is the reason for obesity,” said Scott & White pediatric dietitian, Amy Cantrell, RD, LD.
-“But it’s been disproven and disproven that that’s not true.”
+“There’s a lot of popular press out there that says that high fructose corn syrup is the reason for obesity,” said pediatric dietitian Amy Cantrell, RD, LD.
+“But it’s been disproven that it’s not true.”

-In fact, HFCS is not even the most widely used sweetener across the world.
-Ninety percent of the nutritive sweetener used worldwide is sucrose (table sugar).1
+HFCS is not even the most widely used sweetener across the world.
+Roughly 90% of the nutritive sweetener used worldwide is sucrose (table sugar).

 “Japan uses high fructose corn syrup.
-Europe uses high fructose corn syrup, and we have the obesity issue,” Ms. Cantrell said.
+Europe uses high fructose corn syrup, and we have the obesity issue,” Amy said.

-The reason, the dietitian says, is that Americans eat too much of everything else and activity in general is very low.
+The problem is that Americans eat too much of everything else and activity in general is very low.

 “There’s nothing wrong with fructose.
-Fructose is in fruits and some vegetables,” she said.
-“But the problem comes with kids drinking a lot of fruite juice (or consuming other foods that contain a lot of sugar).
-It can cause their blood fats (triglycerides) to be high, as well as contribute to excess weight.”
+Fructose is in fruits and some vegetables,” Amy said.
+“But the problem comes with kids drinking a lot of fruit juice (or consuming other foods that contain a lot of sugar).
+It can cause their blood fats (triglycerides) to be high and contribute to excess weight.”

-High triglyceride levels can lead to high cholesterol, heart disease or a number of other illnesses.
+High triglyceride levels can lead to high cholesterol, heart disease or other illnesses.

 So, is it necessary to remove HFCS from your family’s diet?

-“Let’s face it, there’s no recommended daily allowance for high fructose corn syrup,” Ms. Cantrell said.
-“Some of the products that HFCS is in are not good choices to have, for example some popular sports drinks or regular sodas.”
+“Let’s face it, there’s no recommended daily allowance for high fructose corn syrup,” Amy said.
+“Some of the products that HFCS is in are not good choices, such as sugar-filled sports drinks or regular sodas.”

-Extra sugar leads to extra calories, the dietitian said.
-So, giving your family a healthy, low-sugar diet is a good way to keep their weight and risk for health problems down.
+Extra sugar leads to extra calories.
+So, helping your family stick to a healthy, low-sugar diet is an excellent way to keep weight down and reduce the risk for health problems.

 A healthy diet should include: